 - El Paso, TX + Franklin Mountains State Park: 2 hours from Guadalupe Mountains NP

 - Marfa + Big Bend National Park: It’s 2 hours to Marfa and 3-5 hours to Big Bend National Park (depending on what part you go to).
-If you’re heading to Marfa or Big Bend, read our 3 Days in West Texas guide here!
+If you’re heading to Marfa or Big Bend, then read our 3 Days in West Texas guide here!

 Ready to conquer Guadalupe Mountains National Park?

 Pin this list of the best things to do at Guadalupe Mountains National Park to help plan your trip!